lyokha/ngx-export-tools-extra/README.md

-priority list may contain more than two upstreams, in which case upstreams at the beginning of the list will take higher priorities found in the collected servers, while the last upstream will take the remainder of the priorities.Generally, given the number of upstreams in the priority list is *N* and the number of all variations of server priorities collected in the response is *M*, and *N* is less than *M*, then the remainder of servers with the lowest priorities will inhabit the last upstream in the priority list,
+priority list may contain more than two upstreams, in which case upstreams at the beginning of the list will take higher priorities found in the collected servers, while the last upstream will take the remainder of the priorities.
+Generally, given the number of upstreams in the priority list is *N* and the number of all variations of server priorities collected in the response is *M*, and *N* is less than *M*, then the remainder of servers with the lowest priorities will inhabit the last upstream in the priority list,